thinkdatascience/thinkdatascience.github.io/_posts/2020-12-19-classification-metrics.md

 $$ Specificity = FPR(False Positive Rate) = {FP \over TN + FP} $$

-When we plot these two TPR and FPR, we get ROC curve.
+When we plot these two TPR and FPR, we get a ROC curve.

 When to use: AUC measures how well predictions are ranked, rather than their absolute values.
 So, for example, if you as a banker want to find customers who will respond to a new offer.
 AUC is a good metric to use since the predictions ranked by probability is the order in which you will create a list of customers.

-Moreover, it is threshold-invariant metric.
+Moreover, it is a threshold-invariant metric.
 It measures the quality of the model’s predictions irrespective of what threshold is chosen, unlike Accuracy F1 score or other metrics which depend on the choice of threshold.

 ## Conclusion

 So, building a model is not only a task in machine learning.
-It is very important to evaluate our different models against each other and so, it is important to choose right evaluation metric to interpret the results.
+It is very important to evaluate our different models against each other and so, it is important to choose the right evaluation metric to interpret the results.

 The following points to consider while choosing a metric: